 Talk, walk, ponder, receive the Eucharist, and pray about this.
 And when it starts to click, and God’s will is marriage, ask Him to send someone into your life who will also want this.

 So forget the list of rules, and the“do’s” and “don’ts” the church makes you think because it breeds a minimalist view.
 That view shields our minds and stops us from opening the depths of our hearts because sometimes “rules” neglect to show that the point of following Christ is to stand for glorious habits that are worth more.
-Life with Christ should enliven everything we do (even sexual intimacy) not fear us away from what God says is good in His ways, or incline us to fear failing or feeling guilty.
+Life with Christ should enliven everything we do (even sexual intimacy) not fear us away from what God created and says is good.

 So no, the Catholic Church shouldn’t get with the times because if it does, than it has stopped offering the human heart the most glorious plan for sexual intimacy ever offered.
 Instead, maybe culture should rid the pornified media and get to know the depths of this awesome act that God created.